Trump offers support for background checks on gun buys

 “We need a comprehensive system,” Brown said.
 “One of these isn’t enough.”

 Trump, who visited first responders and some victims Friday, has focused his comments on mental health, rather than guns.
-The White House says the president will host a “listening session” with students and teachers this week and will discuss school safety with state and local officials.
-But they have offered no further details on who will attend those sessions.
+The White House says the president will host a “listening session” with students and teachers on Wednesday and will discuss school safety with state and local officials on Thursday.
+They have offered no further details on who will attend those sessions.

-Trump spent most of his weekend at his private Palm Beach estate, Mar-a-Lago.
+Trump spent most of the weekend at his private Palm Beach estate, Mar-a-Lago.
 White House aides advised against golfing too soon after the shooting.
-But on President’s Day, the avid golfer headed to his nearby golf club.
-The White House did not immediately answer questions about whether he was playing golf.
+But on Presidents Day, the avid golfer headed to his nearby golf club.
+The White House did not answer questions about whether he was playing golf.

 President Barack Obama took heavy criticism in 2014 when he went golfing during a vacation just minutes after denouncing the militants who had beheaded an American journalist.
 He later regretted playing golf so soon after the killing.